Instructor: Dr. Jason Pinkney

 Prerequisites:

-You should be taking PHYS 2311 (or PHYS 2111) concurrently
+You should, ideally, be taking PHYS 2311 (or PHYS 2111) concurrently

-have already taken PHYS 2311 or PHYS 2111.
+have already taken PHYS 2311 (or PHYS 2111).

-Manual: You need to buy the
+Lab Manual and paper: You need to buy the

 orange manual

-and Thermodynamics", the Physics I lab manual, for $13.
+"Experiments in Mechanics, Waves, and Thermodynamics", the Physics I lab manual,

-class.
 Bring cash, preferably exact change.

 If that fails, then find Dr Pinkney during his office hours

-in SciAnx 111 during the first week.
+in SciAnx 111 before the 2nd lab meeting.

 -------------------------------------------